Philippines national baseball team

-The Philippines national baseball team represents the Philippines in international matches and tournaments.
+The Philippines national baseball team, (Pambansang koponan ng beysbol ng Pilipinas) also referred to as "The Dreamers", represents the Philippines in international matches and tournaments.
 It is organized by the Philippine Amateur Baseball Association.

-They were the inaugural champions of the Asian Baseball Championships in 1954 but finished fourth in seven of the next eight editions of the biennial events.
+They were the inaugural champions of the Asian Baseball Championships in 1954, but finished fourth in seven of the next eight editions of the biennial events.